wp-plugins/admin-management-xtended/readme.txt

 == Upgrade Notice ==

 = 2.1.1 =
-* FIXED: The save button on editing page title stopped working (Thanks to Michael Johnston!)
+The save button on editing page title stopped working (Thanks to Michael Johnston!)

 == Other Notes ==